Barry's Amusements History

 The war was, of course, a very difficult time but it also saw the arrival of Americans and in particular the 101st Airborne Division.
 They stopped off in Portrush for training on the beaches before going to northern France, although it was rumoured that they spent as much time on Barry's boating lake as they did on exercise, perhaps that's why they lost Private Ryan!

 The Christmas of 1942 was very special for the children of Portrush.
 The American soldiers decided to throw a party for them.
-Barry's was especially opened with free rides and the soldiers provided ice cream, sweets, cakes and even Coca-Cola.
+Barry's was specially opened with free rides and the soldiers provided ice cream, sweets, cakes and even Coca-Cola.
 Some local people can still recall the excitement of it all.

 The war over Barry's continued to expand as more and more people flocked to the "Port".
 More rides were added and as entertainment technology advanced so has Barry's.